arishmr/SADS-UK-pilot/README.md

 This code repository contains code used for analysis for a sub-study of the INSIDE-HIV study, carried out at Brighton & Sussex Medical School (BSMS), University of Sussex, Brighton, UK.
 The objective of this pilot sub-study was to assess the psychometric performance of the recently-developed South African Depression Scale (SADS) in a UK sample.

-The associated dataset for this study is available publicly at <LINK TBD>
+The associated dataset for this study is available in this repository.

-For any questions about the code or dataset, please contact the lead investigator: Arish Mudra Rakshasa-Loots (arish.mudrarakshasa@ed.ac.uk).
+For any questions about the code or dataset, please contact the lead investigator: Arish Mudra Rakshasa-Loots (Arish.MRL@ed.ac.uk).

 ## SCRIPTS